Yashwanth-Karumanchi/PharmaRevAI/README.md

 Every answer is meant to be inspected, not just read.
 The UI exposes the working behind each response:

 **Citations and evidence**
 Claims pulled from FDA labels or document chunks are linked inline to their source.
-Clicking a citation opens the underlying evidence snippet — the exact passage the answer drew from, along with the document it came from — so a claim can be checked against its origin rather than taken on faith.
+Click a citation and it opens the underlying evidence snippet, the exact passage the answer drew from, along with the document it came from.
+That way a claim can be checked against its origin instead of taken on faith.

 **Query drawer**
 For SQL-backed answers, the generated query itself is available to expand and read.
-This shows exactly which tables, filters, and aggregations produced the numbers in the answer, rather than treating the SQL agent as a black box.
+This shows exactly which tables, filters, and aggregations produced the numbers in the answer, instead of treating the SQL agent like a black box.

 **Process/trace drawer**
-Each answer carries a trace of how it was handled: which route the router chose, which tools from the safe tool registry were invoked, and how the grounding verifier judged the result (supported, limited, or refused).
-This is the same flow shown in the architecture diagram above, surfaced per-answer.
+Each answer carries a trace of how it was handled: which route the router picked, which tools from the safe tool registry got called, and how the grounding verifier judged the result (supported, limited, or refused).
+It's the same flow shown in the architecture diagram above, just surfaced per answer.

 **Charts and rankings**
-Spending, prescriber cost, and sales-trend questions that return ranked or time-series data are rendered as charts and tables alongside the written answer, not just as raw numbers in prose — useful for questions like "highest Medicare Part D spending" or "spending trend for Keytruda."
+Spending, prescriber cost, and sales-trend questions that return ranked or time-series data get rendered as charts and tables next to the written answer, not just as raw numbers in prose.
+Useful for things like "highest Medicare Part D spending" or "spending trend for Keytruda."

 **Follow-ups**
-Because the context resolver tracks the previous question, a follow-up like "what about Humira?" is resolved against that prior intent instead of needing to be fully re-specified.
+Since the context resolver tracks the previous question, a follow-up like "what about Humira?" gets resolved against that prior intent instead of needing to be fully re-specified.

 ---